Chethz3112/SCIT_DS_Task01/README.md

+# Task 01 – Movie Rating Distribution

+## Internship
-🎬 Task 01 Completed – Data Science Internship | SkillCraft Technology
+SkillCraft Technology – Data Science Internship

-I’m excited to share that I’ve successfully completed Task 01 of my Data Science Internship at SkillCraft Technology 🚀
+## Objective
+The objective of this task is to visualize the distribution of a categorical variable using a bar chart.
+This task focuses on understanding how data visualization helps in analyzing and interpreting real-world datasets.

+## Dataset Description
+The dataset represents movie ratings grouped into four categories:
+- Poor (0–2)
+- Average (2–3)
+- Good (3–4)
+- Excellent (4–5)

+Each category indicates the number of movies falling within the specified rating range.

+## Tools & Technologies Used
+- Python
+- Matplotlib
+- Jupyter Notebook

+## Visualization Description
-In this task, I worked on data visualization by analyzing a movie ratings dataset and creating a bar chart to understand the distribution of movies across different rating categories.
+A bar chart is used to represent the distribution of movies across different rating categories.

-🔧 Tools & Technologies Used:
-• Python
-• Matplotlib
-• Jupyter Notebook

-📌 GitHub Repository: <paste your GitHub link>

-This task helped me strengthen my understanding of data visualization techniques and extracting insights from real-world datasets.
-Looking forward to learning more in the upcoming tasks!

-#DataScience #Python #DataVisualization #Internship #SkillCraftTechnology #LearningJourney
+- X-axis: Rating Categories
+- Y-axis: Number of Movies

+This visualization makes it easy to compare movie counts across rating levels.

+## Outcome
+Through this task, I gained hands-on experience in:
+- Data visualization using Python
+- Representing categorical data effectively
+- Extracting insights from visual representations

+## Conclusion
+The movie rating distribution chart provides a clear overview of how movies are rated, helping to identify trends and overall quality distribution.

+---